huggingface/blog/argilla-ui-hub.md

 Once Argilla is running, sign in and click the “Import dataset from Hugging Face” button on the Home page.
 You can start with one of our example datasets or input the repo id of the dataset you want to use.
 Argilla automatically suggests an initial configuration based on the dataset’s features, so you don’t need to start from scratch.

 > [!NOTE]
 > In this first version, the Hub dataset must be public.
-If you are interested in support for private datasets, we’d love to hear from you on [GitHub](https://github.com/argilla-io/argilla).
+If you are interested in support for private datasets, we’d love to hear from you on [GitHub](https://github.com/argilla-io/argilla/issues/new/choose).

-The goal is to map dataset columns to fields and questions in Argilla.
-Fields include the data you want feedback on, like text, chats, or images.
+You can also add and configure questions or remove unnecessary fields if needed.
+You can preview all changes in real time to get a clear idea of the Argilla dataset you’re configuring.
+Fields should include the data you want feedback on, like text, chats, or images.
 Questions are the feedback you wish to collect, like labels, ratings, rankings, or text.
-You can add and configure questions or remove unnecessary fields if needed.
-You can preview all changes in real time to get a clear idea of the Argilla dataset you’re configuring.

 Once you’re happy with the result, click “Create dataset” to import the dataset with your configuration.
 Now you’re ready to give feedback!